BSc (Hons) Physiotherapy, MSc in Rehabilitation Studies

 NHS England have recently approved a policy for provision of microprocessor knees (MPKs).
 This means that I take part in regular assessment clinics to review patient’s eligibility for an MPK.
 I then train patients to use an MPK and assess outcome measures to demonstrate the clinical need for the MPK.
 If provided with an MPK, patients then attend further Physiotherapy sessions with me.

 I gained a Masters Degree in Rehabilitation Studies in 2010 with distinction, completing modules in Introductory Biomechanics, Lower Limb Prosthetic Biomechanics, Clinical Gait Analysis, Research Methodology and Data Analysis.

-I am an active member of the British Association of Chartered Physiotherapists in Amputee Rehabilitation (Bacpar), and currently hold the post of Honorary Treasurer.
-I have previously been the editor of the Bacpar Journal.
+I am an active member of the British Association of Chartered Physiotherapists in Amputee Rehabilitation (Bacpar), and I have previously been the editor of the Bacpar Journal and held the post of Treasurer.
 I led on the development of the Bacpar Toolbox of Outcome Measures, published in 2011.

-I accept instructions from both Claimant and Defendant solictors and insurers.
-I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil Procedure Rules (CPR) pertaining to expert witnesses.
+I accept instruction from both claimant and defendant solicitors and insurers.
+I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil procedure Rules (CPR) pertaining to expert witnesses.